hphelion/documentation/commercial/GA1/commerical.services-swift-deployment.md

 It is recommended to deploy scale-out object nodes in a set of 3 (replica count as mentioned above) and allocate each node to one zone.

-Before starting the scale-out object nodes deployment you must configure the `overcloud-config.json` file as shown in the sample below.
+Before starting the deployment of scale-out object nodes you must configure the `overcloud-config.json` file as shown in the sample below.

 	{